Azure/deploy/examples/DEPLOYMENT.md

 # Deployment

 This snippet showcases the default usage of the `azure/deploy@v1` action for creating an Azure deployment.
 It initiates a deployment named "Development" in the `westus2` region at the resource group scope.
-The deployment uses `main.bicep` as the template file and `main.bicepparam` for parameters, targeting a specific Azure subscription with the provided subscription ID.
+The deployment uses `main.bicep` as the template file and `main.bicepparam` for parameters, targeting a specific Azure resource group.

 ```yaml
 - name: Sample